 Which site was correct?
 It’s hard to say.
 The disparity in the returns (on a total tax bill of more than $20,000) stemmed from the instructions the tax sites provided (or failed to provide), but it also reflected a lack of concrete guidance from the IRS.

-Other software reviewers report different but still troubling problems.
+Other software reviewers report different problems.
 On March 14, 2010, The Washington Post’s Personal Technology Columnist Rob Pegoraro reported, “It’s alarming and maddening, then, if you cannot count on two different tax applications to yield the same figure.
 But that’s what happened in both last year’s review of tax-prep programs and in this year’s test.”
 The two online programs tested with fairly simple returns showed a $13 difference.
 He did not test complicated returns, but the variance hardly builds confidence in the clarity of tax laws.

 On April 7, 2010, a New York Times report noted that “a flaw in the most recent version of TurboTax, the nation’s most popular tax-preparation software, may have caused thousands of retired federal employees to overstate their medical deductions and unwittingly underpay” the IRS by hundreds of dollars.
 A taxpayer who noticed an odd result actually was the one to report the error.
 Government auditors were initially unable to duplicate the scenario, but after press inquiries the IRS issued a statement confirming the error.